-This maple pecan bread pudding is made with challah bread, infused with maple and vanilla flavors and drizzled with maple cream sauce.
-Because there is no butter in this recipe, the pudding is not greasy at all, instead it’s delightfully rich and creamy.
+This maple pecan bread pudding is infused with maple and vanilla flavors and drizzled with maple cream sauce.
+Because there is no butter in this recipe, the pudding is not greasy at all.
+Instead it's delightfully rich and creamy.

-For more delicious maple-flavored fall desserts, also check out this maple cake frosting and these maple-glazed pumpkin spice cookies!
+For more delicious maple-flavored fall desserts, also check out this maple cake frosting!

-What I love about this bread pudding recipe is that it uses only egg yolks, rather than whole eggs, which makes for an extra smooth and creamy custard.
+- I adapted this recipe from America's Test Kitchen but put a maple slant on it by adding maple syrup to the custard.
+What I love about this bread pudding recipe is that it uses egg yolks and not whole eggs.
+That makes for an extra smooth, rich and creamy custard.

 The filling is made with challah bread and pecans.
 (Note that you have to use challah bread for this recipe, no other type of bread will work.)